 Since they are so closely related, the two terms SSL and TLS are often used interchangeably and confused.
 Some people still use SSL to refer to TLS, others use the term “SSL/TLS encryption” because SSL still has so much name recognition.

-SSL works by encrypting information that travels from a web browser to the intended server, such that anyone who tries to intercept the communications, will only get scrambled data, that is impossible to interpret or decrypt.
+SSL works by encrypting information that travels from a web browser or email client to the intended server, such that anyone who tries to intercept the communications, will only get scrambled data, that is impossible to interpret or decrypt.

 The protocol initiates communication in the authentication phase, where the browser or the email client and the server, in a process known as a handshake, establishes the identity of the communicating devices.
 The handshake occurs before any data is sent over the network, and once completed, no third party is able to intercept the information passed between the devices, as it is digitally signed.

-In order to ensure that your communications with a server is secured by SSL, you will notice several things in your browser.
+In order to ensure that your communications with a server are secured by SSL, you will notice several things in your browser.

 The first is that the address has HTTPS instead of just HTTP.
 A web address that is not secured by SSL will be of the form, “http://example.com”, whilst a secure site address will appear as, “https://example.com”.